polard8/kernel/README.md

 ## Do we need some feedback from the users and from the developers?

-Yes, need some feedback.
-Plase make some comments on Github or send messages to Fred Nora.
+Yes, we need some feedback.
+Please make some comments on Github or send messages to Fred Nora.

 ## Documentation

 The project has a folder for documentation and design notes.
-The fodler is core/admin/docs/.
+The folder is core/admin/docs/.

 > See the [docs](https://github.com/frednora/gramado/tree/master/core/admin/docs).

+The project is looking for some people to create a better documentation, for free, as a contribuition to the open source community.
+To create this new documentation we can use the documentation in core/admin/docs/ and the design notes found all over the project.

 ## Author